nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    |SES| is free of charge for use with Nordic Semiconductor devices, but you still need to request and activate a license.
    Complete the following steps:

     a.
+Navigate to the :file:`bin` directory.
-Run the file :file:`bin/emStudio`.
+    #.
+Run the :file:`emStudio` executable file.
-       |SES| will open the Dashboard window and inform you about the missing license.
+       SES first opens the Options window, which you can close at this stage, and then the Dashboard window, which informs you about the missing license.

         .. figure:: images/ses_license.PNG
            :alt: SEGGER Embedded Studio Dashboard notification about missing license